Climate Action Position Statement

 Mars’ climate change targets are to reduce our total GHG emissions from our full value chain by 27% by 2025 and by 67% by 2050, from 2015 levels.

 Mars has developed ambitious, science-based GHG reduction targets, which aim to keep us within our share of the global carbon budget.
 Our targets are informed by the best-available climate science, detailed emissions data, and a set of “carbon principles” (Putt del Pino, 2016).

-Working with the Science Based Target initiative, World Resources Institute (WRI) and other partners, we calculated our share of the global carbon budget from 2015-2050 at a cumulative 560 MtCO2e, based on our 2015 emissions of 26.2 MtCO2e.
-If our annual emissions remain constant at 2015 levels, we will consume our budget in less than 22 years, leaving nothing for the period from 2038-2050.
+We set our climate change targets by working with the Science Based Target initiative, World Resources Institute (WRI) and other partners, to calculate our share of the global carbon budget.
 If we achieve a 67% reduction by 2050, we will stay within our share of the carbon budget, as illustrated in figure 2 below.

 In setting our GHG targets and developing our strategies for meeting those targets, Mars established several key “carbon principles”:

 - Allocation of the global carbon budget should be science-based and aligned with the global 2°C target, which if applied by all emitters would comply with the global budget.